Dodo Payments MCP server

 }

-You can control which tools are exposed using various filtering options:
+You can control which API endpoints are exposed as tools by using filters:

 --resource=cards --operation=read